PoignardAzur/poignardazur.github.io/drafts/06-platform-compliance-in-cargo.md

 being able to assume good faith.

-Rather, I think that developers resistant to platform-compliant config files have concerns; some which I feel were valid, some which were basically noise;
+Rather, I think that developers resistant to platform-compliant config files have concerns; some of which I feel were valid, some which were basically noise;
-and that despite the eagerness of the community for a fix, and the attempts of multiple members to implement ones, nobody was able to propose a solution that truly adressed those concerns.
+and that despite the eagerness of the community for a fix, and the attempts of multiple members to implement ones, nobody was able to propose a solution that truly addressed those concerns.

-Part of this is bureaucratic entropy (if skeptics oppose the same minor concerns over and over again, for instance because they are not aware someone else already raised them, discussion inevitably gets bogged down), part of this is that the major concerns are legitimately complex to tackle.
+Part of this is bureaucratic entropy (if skeptics oppose the same minor concerns over and over again, eg because they are not aware someone else already raised them, discussion inevitably gets bogged down), part of this is that the major concerns are legitimately complex to tackle.

 And since the second best time to plant a tree is right now, I'd like to lay out those concerns, and exactly what it would take to address them.